 At Kanthalloor, students were taught subjects such as Vedas, Astrology, Chemistry, Goldsmithy, Medicine, Music and even Atheism and Magic which until then were considered taboo in other universities.

-If you wish to stay updated with my new blog posts, book reviews and also need access to exclusive, interesting content, please add your details in the form below:
+If you wish to stay updated with my new blog posts, book reviews and also need access to exclusive content, please join my mailing list:

 Apte, DG (c.
 1950).
 Universities in ancient India.
 Baroda: Faculty of Education and Psychology, Maharaja Sayajirao University